exakat/php-dictionary/dictionary/name.ini.rst

 A name is a generic coding concept: it is a short and human handle to designate a larger or variable structure.

-In PHP, it is possible to give names to many things: variables, constants, functions, classes, interfaces, traits, enumerations, methods, properties, goto labels.
+PHP assigns names to many coding structures: variables, constants, functions, classes, interfaces, traits, enumerations, methods, properties, goto labels.
 Most of these have also an anonymous version, where the same structure may be created without a name.

 Names usually require to be unique within a piece of code: this is the case for structures which have a definition, such as a class or a function.
 To avoid such conflict, it is recommended to use namespaces.